Anticipatory grief for pets: How to cope when your pet Is aging

 I have a very special offering for senior pets and the humans who love them.

-This package gives you 3 one-hour sessions over the course of three months to talk with your senior pet about what they are feeling in their aging body, what they want more of, what they need less of, and how you both can adjust to the changes aging brings.
+This package gives you three months of intuitive conversations with your senior pet about how they are feeling in their aging body, what they want more of and less of, and support for both of you so you can adjust to the changes their aging brings with presence and love.

-And unlike one-time sessions, this package helps you tune-into the evolving needs and wisdom of your senior companion as they age, giving you deeper insights about what your pet is wanting to share with you about this precious stage of their Velveteen journey.
+Unlike one-time sessions, this package helps you meet the evolving needs of your senior companion as they age while hearing about their wise insights about how your pet feels about this precious stage of their life.

 “Joanna creates a very safe and structured place for the human to be open to hearing what their beloved pet has to say.
 I'd recommend her to anyone wanting to hear more from their animal soul mates..”